What is a project roadmap? Best practices for project managers

 Any project or program with strategic goals, a budget and timeline, and multiple stakeholders can benefit from a roadmap.
 For example:

-A project manager at a manufacturing facility can use a project roadmap to roll out new production lines or equipment.
+A manufacturing facility project manager can manage the rollout of new production lines or equipment.

-A business analyst can use a project roadmap to visualize the implementation of a new business intelligence tool.
+A business analyst can visualize the implementation of a new business intelligence tool.

-An event manager can use a project roadmap to share the event strategy and plans for the upcoming year.
+An event manager can share the event strategy and plans for the upcoming year.

 Project roadmap vs. project plan vs. project charter